SOCIAL ACTIVITIES AND COMMUNITY ENGAGEMENT

 All women are required to take training and workshops before receiving a loan.
 The training workshops will go through business skills, finances, management and health.
 The health aspect is very important because if a women is unable to keep herself and her family healthy, she will be unable to work.

-After training is complete, women will be given a small loan to help start or expand her business.
+After training is complete, women will be given a small loan or grant to help start or expand her business.

 AFAWI has created the "susu" program.
 "Susu" is the local word for saving.
 It allows women who cannot afford a bank account to have a safe place to save their money.
 It also demonstrates the importance of saving for the future.